Whitney-Nihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -5-firstlines - displays the first 10 lines of /etc/passwd.
 -6-third_line - displays the third line of the file iacta.
 -8-cwd_state - writes result of command into file.
+-9-duplicate_last_line - duplicates the last line of a file